Prohelion/prohelion.github.io/docs/Battery_Management_System/User_Manual/70_Operating_Thresholds.md

 These operating points can be programmed into the BMU over the CAN bus using the BMS Setup software and a Prohelion CAN-Ethernet bridge.
 Settings that are required at the CMUs are passed to them from the BMU when the system starts.

-The SOC vs Voltage curve for a typical Lithium chemistry cell is shown below, along with the location of the various thresholds.
+The SoCvs Voltage curve for a typical Lithium chemistry cell is shown below, along with the location of the various thresholds.

 ![State of Charge vs Voltage Curve](images/Operating_Thresholds.png)